|Pele with Jairzinho|

 French Black Players

 GK: Moacir Barbosa

 Barbosa was one of the greatest keepers in Brazil's history, but he was, however, associated with Brazil's loss to Uruguay in 1950, in an upset loss dubbed as the Maracanazo.
 He became the scapegoat of the event.
 He was also a member of the Brazilian team that won the 1949 Copa America.
 For his club career, he played mainly for Vasco Da Gama.

-He was the starting keeper for the legendary Botafogo side that also featured Garrincha, Nílton Santos and Zagallo in the great Botafogo of the 1960s, .
-He also won the Copa Libertadores and the Intercontinental Cup in 1971 with the extraordinary Nacional of Cubilla and Artime..
-He went to the World Cup in 1966.
+Manga was the starting keeper for the legendary Botafogo side that also featured Garrincha, Nílton Santos and Zagallo in the great Botafogo of the 1960s, .
+He also won the Copa Libertadores and the Intercontinental Cup in 1971 with the extraordinary Nacional of Cubilla and Artime.
+For the national team, Hhe went to the World Cup in 1966.

 RB: Djalma Santos

-Some considered DJ Santos as the best right back in the football history.
-He is one of only three players to be included into three FIFA World Cup All Star team.
-He starred at WC Finals in 1954, 1958 and 1962.
+DJ Santos was considered the best right back in the football history.
+He is one of only three players to be included into three World Cup All Star team.
 He also went to the World Cup in 1966.
 He started his career with Portuguesa.
 In 1959, he moved to Palmeiras.
 He played almost 500 games for the club, winning several league and cup titles.

 RB: Carlos Alberto

 Carlos Alberto was one of the greatest fullback ever played the game.
 He was the captain of the 1970 World Cup winning team in Mexico.
 His goal in the Final was considered one of the greatest goals in the history of the tournament.
 He missed the World Cup Finals in 1974 through an injury.
 He played with Pele both at Santos and NY Cosmos.
 He had 53 caps for Brazil.